 What is Modern Band?

-- Modern Band utilizes the Music as a Second Language (MSL) method.
+- Modern band is a teaching practice based on the Music as a Second Language (MSL) method.

 - The MSL method believes that individuals acquire music the same way they acquire a spoken second language.

-- This method allows individuals to learn to play contemporary musical styles, as well as, improvise and compose their own music.
+- Students learn to play contemporary musical styles, as well as improvise and compose their own music.

 Why Teach Modern Band?

-Courses will be offered online during the Fall, Spring, and Summer 1 semesters.
-There is a two week residency, face-to-face courses, during the Summer II semester.
+There are two start dates for the Modern Band Certificate in 2019.
+Students can begin Summer II (July) and Fall II (October) semesters.
+Courses are offered online during the Fall, Spring, and Summer I semesters.
+There is a two-week residency, face-to-face courses, during the 2020 Summer II semester for both start dates.

 For more information on the College’s Modern Band Certificate program, please call 717-867-6383 or email email@example.com.